-There may be times in a pupil's school career when they are identified as having a Special Educational Need.
-These pupils will be provided with intervention and/or support that is 'additional to or different from' the normal differentiated curriculum supported by Quality First Teaching.
+There may be times in a pupil's school career when they are identified as having SEN. These pupils will be provided with intervention and/or support that is additional to or different from the normal differentiated curriculum supported by Quality First Teaching.
 This may be on an ongoing basis or for a limited time.
 Many pupils with sensory and/or physical disabilities may require adaptations, made as reasonable adjustments under the Equality Act 2010.

-Areas of Special Educational Need
+Areas of SEN

-Under the SEND Code of Practice 2015 pupils identified as having a special educational need (SEN) will be considered within one or more of the following categories of need:
+Under the SEND Code of Practice 2015 pupils identified as having a SEN will be considered within one or more of the following categories of need:

-- Cognition and Learning; for example, dyslexia and dyspraxia - Social, Emotional and Mental Health Difficulties; for example, attention deficit hyperactivity disorder (ADHD) - Communication and Interaction needs; for example, autistic spectrum disorder or speech and language difficulties. - Sensory and/or Physical needs; for example; visual impairments, hearing impairments, processing difficulties and epilepsy - Moderate/severe/profound and multiple learning difficulties.
+- Cognition and Learning; for example, dyslexia and dyspraxia - Social, Emotional and Mental Health; for example, attention deficit hyperactivity disorder (ADHD) - Communication and Interaction; for example, autism spectrum disorder or speech and language difficulties - Sensory and/or Physical; for example; visual impairments, hearing impairments, processing difficulties and epilepsy - Moderate/severe/profound and multiple learning difficulties.

-How we identify and support pupils with SEN
+How we identify and Support Pupils with SEN

 The progress made by all pupils is regularly monitored and reviewed.
-Initially, concerns registered by teachers, parents/carers or other agencies are addressed by appropriate differentiation within the classroom and a record is kept of strategies used on the provision map.
+Initially, concerns registered by teachers, parents/carers or other agencies are addressed by appropriate differentiation within the classroom and a record is kept of strategies used on the provision map (the provision map is the individual plan put in place by the school to address pupil needs).
 This can be then used in later discussions if concerns persist.

-All pupils' attainment and achievements are monitored by their teacher who is required to provide Quality First teaching and learning opportunities differentiated for individual pupils.
+All pupils' attainment and achievements are monitored by their teacher who is required to provide Quality First Teaching and learning opportunities differentiated for individual pupils.
 Where a pupil is making inadequate progress or falls behind their peers, additional support will be provided under the guidance of the class teacher if:

-- Progress is significantly slower than that of their peers starting from the same baseline - Progress fails to match or better the child's previous rate of progress - Attainment does not close the gap between the child and their peers - The attainment gap widens
+- Progress is significantly slower than that of their peers starting from the same baseline - Progress fails to match or better the child's previous rate of progress

+• Attainment does not close the gap between the child and their peers The attainment gap widens.Ongoing additional support will be provided to pupils with SEND to enable these pupils to maintain progress and attainment.